loirth/chatgpt-cli/README.md

 1. **Asking a Single Question**: To ask a single question to ChatGPT, you can use the -m or --message option followed by your question.
 The CLI will display the AI-generated response and then terminate.

     ```bash
-    python3 chatgpt.py -m "What's the meaning of life?"
+    python3 chatgpt.py -m What is the meaning of life?
     ```

 2. **Viewing the Last Message**: To view the last message from the conversation history, use the -lm or --last-message option.